Bukwen language

 Bukwen is a Southern Bantoid language of Cameroon.
 It is spoken in a single village south of Takum, just across the Cameeroonian border from Furu Awa.
-The only data on Bukwen is found in a 1971 survey report by Robert Koops.
+The only data on Bukwen is found in a 1971 survey report by Robert Koops, who collected the data from Mairogo, southeastern Nigeria (Mashi is also spoken in Mairogo).
 Based on this limited data, it appears to be a Western Beboid language of the Mundabli-Buu group.

+Bukwen is most closely related to Koshin.